Ex-Morninglanders

 (1976-1978)

 In 1976, just three years after the grand opening, Donato unexpectedly passed away from a heart attack, presumably from failing to take his heart medication.
 He was 53.
-His death created massive confusion and exposed his alleged sexual activities, alcohol and drugs with the Gopis.
+His death created massive confusion and began to expose his secrets.

 Without the unifying figure, the existing power struggles and suspicions between the Gopis intensified.
-Sri Patricia allegedly became preoccupied with fears of the dark side taking over the community.
-She used Hindu and Christian texts to give meaning to Donato’s passing, fearing Satan and the Dark Forces.
-Her former assistant Quota assumes Sri Patricia took acid and had a bad trip for she dragged the community to fight her perceived darkness and Satan with days of chanting, calling it The Battle of Kurukshetra.
-This name comes from the famous battle in Mahabharata, as described in the Hindu bible Bhagavad Gita.
-Sri Patricia grandiosely believed she was living the same story described in the ancient texts, especially the Bible.
-She elevated Donato's accidental death as a spiritual victory, proclaimed that Donato was a Master and a Christ for the New Aquarian Age.
-Tragedy became victory and a new beginning - but not for all.
+Sri Patricia became preoccupied with fears of the dark side taking over the community and decided to wage spiritual war against it.
+Some former disciples wonder whether that was her own inner grief and battle, externalized.
+She led the entire community to pray and chant for days, which she called The Battle of Kurukshetra.
+She took the name from the famous battle in Mahabharata, as described in the Hindu bible Bhagavad Gita.
+Sri Patricia believed she was living the same story, described in the ancient texts, including the Bible.
+Her former assistant Quota speculates Sri Patricia's visions of evil forces could be due to a bad acid trip she might have had, perhaps trying to walk in Donato's footsteps.
+During this hypnotic time of the group's nonstop chanting and praying, Sri Patricia elevated Donato's unexpected death and decided Donato became a Master and a Christ for the New Aquarian Age.
+The community’s tragedy became victory with hopes of a new beginning - but not for all.

 These actions had ripple effects on the community at large.
 Morningland leadership came at odds with the Escondido residents who accused them of influencing minors, breaking up couples, and claiming medical cures (see published news articles in ML in the News).
 Claiming medical cures was a big issue as someone with symptoms of an extremely high blood pressure was told he was not ill but spiritually mutating.
 Then there was a disciple with cancer who died, and her husband filed a $22M lawsuit against Sri Patricia and a few Gopis.
 They settled for $50,000.
 The Escondido residents were not happy with them and harassed Morningland members and their children.
-The unfounded accusations of murder prompted police investigation, which led to Morningland's lawsuit against the city of Escondido.
+The unfounded accusations of murder related to the lawsuit prompted police investigation, which led to Morningland's lawsuit against the city of Escondido (eventually they dropped it).
 It was a big mess.

-It was also a big mess internally with many cliques and power struggles.
-Gopi Melikia allegedly, as written by Pathena below, manipulated Sri Patricia to excommunicate the remaining original Gopis, which eventually led to the liquidation and the end of Morningland in Escondido.
-Melikia and her friends allegedly tried to start a group in Arizona but failed.
+It was also a big mess internally.
+Donato's secrets of having sex, drugs, and alcohol with the Gopis were being exposed, threatening his idealized image.
+The cliques and power struggles among the Gopis, especially Melikia and Patricia intensified.
+Melikia allegedly, as written by Pathena below, convinced Sri Patricia to excommunicate the remaining original Gopis, which eventually led to the liquidation and the end of Morningland in Escondido.
+Melikia and her friends allegedly tried to start a group or some project in Arizona.

 MORNINGLAND IN LONG BEACH